Locations in Miami: Essentials | Miami New Times | The Leading Independent News Source in Miami, Florida

 305-917-1133

 A mural depicting a desert beneath a floating pair of eyes is the only sign that beckons passersby into this Uzbek-style hideaway, accessible only from one side of NE 163rd Street.
 Chayhana Oasis offers fare not only from Uzbekistan but also the entire central Eurasian region.
 Translation: You can eat your way around several nations.
 To keep the proceedings simple and entertaining, the menu contains quirky descriptions of lesser-known dishes.
-Begin with the doma, tender stuffed Turkish-style grape leaves; continue with shish kebabs of lamb, chicken, beef, or shrimp.
+Begin with the dolmas, tender stuffed Turkish-style grape leaves; continue with shish kebabs of lamb, chicken, beef, or shrimp.
 For dessert, try gnezdo, a crunchy meringue topped with diced walnuts.
 In standard European fashion, wash it all down with a shot of top-shelf vodka.
 Go ahead — there's no shortage of fresh, chewy Uzbek-style bread to soak it up.

 7 articles